Dawn, and Miles on a trip across the U.S. - the Oregon

 Forest cat; Sun, Star, and Moon, my babies; Planet, or

-in the family include: horses, cows, a yak, pigs, chickens,
+in the family include: horses, cows, a yak, chickens,

-fish in the ponds.
-Our cats have rescue stories.
+ponds.
+Our cats all have rescue stories.
+They are all

+spayed and neutered and they eat homemade catfood.
 They

-are all spayed and neutered and they eat homemade catfood.

 do too.
 We practice "coyote curfew" every night

 with our cats.
 At dusk, when the coyotes start to howl,

 we call our kitties inside and lock their cat-door for

 the night.
 In the morning, their cat-door is opened up

 and they are free to come and go as they please.
 You can